iamAditya-DS/Book-Management-System/README.md

 3. Injecting the **Google Books API Key** from GitHub Secrets.
 4. Starting the server and performing a health check to ensure the API is reachable.

+## 🛠️ Technical Challenges & Solutions

+### 1. Secret Leak Remediation
+* **Challenge**: During an early push, the API key was accidentally committed to a public repository.
+* **Solution**: Immediately revoked the compromised API key in the Google Cloud Console, scrubbed the Git history using `git rm -r --cached .`, and re-initialized a clean repository to ensure no trace of the secret remained.

+### 2. Automated Pipeline Configuration
+* **Challenge**: Configuring GitHub Actions to recognize the local folder structure and inject secure variables.
+* **Solution**: Corrected the directory pathing to `.github/workflows/` and utilized GitHub Secrets to securely pass the `GOOGLE_BOOKS_API_KEY` into the virtual Ubuntu runner environment during the health check phase.

 ## ⚙️ Local Setup

 1.  **Clone the repository**: